Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization

+We benchmark EchoPin and the state-of-the-art multimodal models, including SSLTI~\citep{ssltie}, LVS~\citep{vggss}, FNAC~\citep{fnac}, CAVP~\citep{cavp}, AVSegformer~\citep{gao2024avsegformer}, IS3~\citep{is3}, ImageBind~\citep{imagebind}, and LanguageBind~\citep{languagebind}, using the same stimuli as in our human psychophysics experiments.
+While humans can leverage the pinna, head, and torso to encode elevation-specific auditory cues, models lack these physical structures.
+To ensure fair comparisons across models and with human participants, all AudioCOCO audios are HRTF-filtered to approximate human auditory processing, and these filtered sounds are used for all model evaluations.
+In the main text, we provide brief overviews of IS3~\citep{is3} and a random baseline, and report their performance alongside our proposed EchoPin model.
+Detailed descriptions of the other models and their extended experimental results are provided in \textbf{Supp.
+Sec.~\ref{sec:moreimpleAImodels}}.

-\textbf{IS3~\cite{is3}} is a dual-stream architecture with 2D Convolutional Neural Networks (CNNs), which processes visual and auditory inputs separately using dedicated encoders before fusing the features for contrastive learning during training.
+\textbf{IS3}~\cite{is3} is a dual-stream architecture with 2D CNNs, which processes visual and monaural auditory inputs separately using dedicated encoders before fusing the features for contrastive learning during training.
 IS3 also includes an Intersection-over-Union (IoU) loss and a semantic alignment loss to improve localization accuracy during supervised training.
-The model is trained on the FlickrSoundNet~\cite{aytar2016soundnet} and VGG-Sound~\cite{vggsound} datasets.

-\textbf{IS3-FT} is introduced to examine how training data quality and audio input format (stereo vs. mono) affect model behavior.
-We fine-tune the pre-trained \textbf{IS3}~\cite{is3} on our AudioCOCO training set (see \textbf{Fig.~\ref{fig:4}}).
-For the mono condition (\textbf{IS3-FT-Mono}), we average the two stereo channels into a single-channel input, which is then passed to the pre-trained audio encoder.
-For the stereo condition (\textbf{IS3-FT-Stereo}), we add a 1D convolutional layer before the audio encoder to fuse stereo features.
-In both setups, all network parameters are made learnable during fine-tuning.

-\textbf{Random} is a chance model that randomly selects a location on the image as the predicted sound source location.
+The model is trained on the FlickrSoundNet~\cite{aytar2016soundnet} and VGG-Sound~\cite{vggsound} datasets. \textbf{Random} is a chance model that randomly selects a location on the image as the predicted sound source location.
 It serves as a lower bound for SSL without using any audio-visual information.

-For both IS3 and IS3-FT models, feature maps from the final layers of the encoders are extracted, and cosine similarity is computed between them to produce a similarity heatmap.
-The predicted sound source location is identified as the point with the highest activation on the heatmap.
-See \textbf{Supp Sec.~\ref{sec:moreimpleAImodels}} for how the sound source location is predicted by the transformer-based models.
+\textbf{Predicting target sound locations.} For IS3, EchoPin, and other 2D CNN–based models, feature maps from the final layers of the visual and audio encoders are extracted, and cosine similarity is computed between them to generate a similarity heatmap.
+The predicted sound location is taken as the point with the highest activation on this heatmap.
+See \textbf{Supp.
+Fig.~\ref{fig:pipeline}} for an illustration of how transformer-based baselines predict target sound source locations.